 The BCLA Resolutions Committee accepts proposals, formulated as resolutions, from individual BCLA members and groups, which are intended to direct the Association to take action or make comments on topical issues.

-Resolutions are an important formal mechanism through which BCLA members can make their concerns heard and known.
+Resolutions are an important formal mechanism through which BCLA members can make their concerns heard and understood.
 When a broad range of concerns are shared, it fosters dialogue, promotes awareness, and ultimately enables the BCLA membership to speak with a united voice on issues affecting libraries, library services, library services, and the profession.